-Burning off during the Fire Danger Period
+Burning off - permits, safety and the Fire Danger Period

 Burning off during the Fire Danger Period without a permit is in breach of the CFA Act Section 37

 Download the VicEmergency app